 - You never seem to care about my feelings

 Start your statements with ‘I’ when addressing the issue.
 For example, “I felt hurt when you used abusive language against me.”
 Make sure that you keep the focus on how you feel instead of judging them for being rude and insensitive.
-This removes the hostility from the conversation making it easier to arrive at a mutual understanding and fix the relationship.
+This removes the hostility from the conversation making it easier to arrive at a mutual understanding and create a safe space for you both in the relationship.

 2. Avoid bringing up the past

 This goes without saying.
-When you’re addressing a present hurt, the thought of bringing up the past can be too tempting.
+When you’re addressing a present hurt, the thought of bringing up a past hurtful incident, which has already been addressed, can be too tempting.
 But don’t fall into the trap.
 When you bring up the past hurt, the current pain becomes all the more difficult to bear.
-Moreover, the negative feelings of the past and present mixed together strengthen your bitterness and resentment toward the person who hurt you, making it difficult to focus on the needs of the current situation.
+Moreover, the negative feelings of the past and present mixed together strengthen your bitterness and resentment toward this person, making it difficult to focus on the needs of the current situation.

-If you want to mend your relationship with someone who hurt your emotions, talk to them about the pain they caused you currently.
-Rehashing the past will only mess things up even more.
-However, if this person has had a pattern of causing you pain, then you probably need to reconsider whether you still want to be in such a relationship.
+So, how to tell someone they hurt you without getting carried way by the memory of the previous conflicts?
+If you want to fix your relationship with someone who hurt your emotions, talk to them about the pain they caused you currently.
+Staying angry forever or rehashing the past will only mess things up even more.
+However, if this person has had a pattern of causing you pain, then you probably need to reconsider whether this relationship is worth saving or you should have ended things long ago.

 Related Reading: 15 Questions To Ask To Rebuild Trust In a Relationship

 This is crucial if you want to improve and strengthen a relationship with someone who hurt you emotionally.
 Before you speak to them, analyze and recognize the part you played in the whole matter.
-It is possible that you misunderstood them or said something you shouldn’t have, and that triggered them.
+It is possible that you misunderstood them or said something you shouldn’t have, and that compelled them to be rude.
 It doesn’t justify their actions but it definitely helps explain the situation.
 You could say:

 - I’m sorry my actions hurt you and that I made you feel that way